• Skip to primary navigation

 It helps to bind ingredients together with a thick, creamy texture and can aid in the stability of some foods.

-Although it has no flavor, it acts as a perfect substitute for arrowroot starch when making sauces, gravies, and cheesecakes.
+Although it has no flavor, it is a perfect substitute for arrowroot starch when making sauces, gravies, and cheesecakes.

 When substituting arrowroot starch for xanthan gum, start by using one teaspoon of xanthan gum for every tablespoon of arrowroot starch that's listed in the recipe.